bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 {% endsi_step %}

 {% si_step Download the LPS configuration tool %}
-Before setting up the system you need to update the firmware and set the addresses of the nodes from 0-5.
+Before setting up the system you need to update the firmware and set the addresses of the nodes starting from 0 up to.
 To do this download and run the [LPS configuration tool](https://github.com/bitcraze/lps-tools/releases) exe file.
 {% endsi_step %}